Earwigs Can Enter Your Home Through Cracks And Crawlspaces

 Because earwigs need moisture to survive, consider eliminating areas where moisture may pool around your property.
 This measure has the dual-purpose of eliminating breeding ground for these pests as well as for mosquitoes, which need stagnant water in order to lay their eggs.

-If earwigs have made unwanted appearances around your home, call Cantu Pest Control at 972-885-3618 (Dallas and Fort Worth areas) or 713-999-3495 (Houston area) and schedule an appointment today with one of our friendly, experienced earwig removal experts.
+If earwigs or other pests have made unwanted appearances around your Dallas, Fort Worth or Houston area home or business, call Cantu Pest & Termite at (972) 562-9999 and schedule an appointment today with one of our friendly, experienced earwig removal experts.